 A few things to avoid in the background of video chats:

-- Windows and lit lights: Both will create giant highlight spots that can either provide a wacky backlight or just pull focus from your face; to fix, cover your windows with drapes and turn your lights off
+- Windows and lit lights: Both will create giant highlight spots that can either provide a wacky backlight or just pull focus from your face.
+To fix, cover your windows with drapes and turn your lights off

-- Crazy patterns: They will pull focus
+- Crazy patterns: They'll pull focus

 - Reflective glass in picture frames: I've broken this rule myself, but be careful of putting posters or pictures on a wall that can reflect your studio lights, or use anti-reflective acrylic.